Vishnu4883/Yolov8_Vehical_Counting/README.md

-# 🚗 Vehicle Detection and Counting System
+# 🚗 Vehicle Detection and Counting System Using YOLOV8

 This project uses computer vision to detect vehicles in a video stream and track them to count how many pass through a defined region.